tajhlande/lmae/README.md

-# LMAE - LED Matrix animation engine for RPi and Python
+# LMAE - LED Matrix Animation Engine for RPi and Python

 A library for building little applications that can display themselves on a LED matrix.